janverb/odoo-repl/README.md

 ## Without buildout

 It's also possible to enable the package's features in an ordinary `odoo-bin shell` session.
-To do that, execute `import odoo_repl` and then `odoo_repl.enable(env)`.
+To do that, execute `import odoo_repl` and then `odoo_repl.enable()`.
 To do it this way it does need to be installed for your current Python version or virtualenv.

 # Features